Oesophagostomum: Diagnostic tests

 A definitive diagnosis of Oesophagostomum infection is traditionally done by demonstrating the presence of the larval or young adult forms in nodules of the intestinal wall via surgical examination of tissue.
-The larvae usually found in tissues can be 500 nanometers or longer in length.
+The larvae usually found in tissues can be 500 nanometers or longer.
 With microscopy, one can identify the larvae based on the presence of somatic musculature divided into four quarters, along with a multinucleated intestine as well as an immature reproductive system.

 Laboratory methods are of little use for Oesophagostomum diagnosis.
 It is virtually impossible to make a diagnosis based on microscopy of stool samples alone, as Oesophagostomum eggs cannot be differentiated from hookworm eggs, which are often found in Oesophagostomum endemic areas.
-The only way to differentiate between the two species of eggs is to perform coproculture, which allows eggs to develop to their stage three larvae, although this is both time consuming and unreliable.
+The only way to differentiate between the two species of eggs is to perform coproculture, which allows eggs to develop to their stage three larvae, although this is both time-consuming and unreliable.
 Immunoassay tests like ELISA that monitoring for increases in IgG4 antibodies can indicate tissue invasion by Oesophagostomum.

 Recent advances, however, have allowed for less invasive and more accurate methods of diagnosis.
 The following is a review of three articles detailing the diagnostic use of PCR assays and sonographic imaging.

 Verweij, Jaco J., Anton M. Polderman, et al. “PCR assay for the specific amplification of Oesophagostomum bifurcum DNA from human faeces.”
 International Journal for Parasitology 30.2 (2000): 137-142.
 This study developed a molecular-based approach to diagnosing oesophagostomiasis caused by O. bifurcum in humans.
 Using genetic markers in ribosomal DNA, the researchers developed PCR assays to selectively amplify O. bifurcum DNA from human fecal samples.
 These assays achieved sensitivity ratings of 94.6% and specificity of 100%, suggesting that the PCR method could be a viable alternative to the long-standing methods of diagnosis as well as an opportunity to reveal more about the epidemiology of oesophagostomiasis.

 Storey, P A, S Anemana, et al. “Ultrasound diagnosis of oesophagostomiasis.”
 Br.
 J. Radiol.
 73.867 (2000): 328-32.

 Sonographic imaging and ultrasound were used to examine two cases of oesophagostomiasis in the Nalerigu hospital in northern Ghana.
 The technology allowed for the detection of intestinal and abdominal wall modules, as well as their size, type and location in the case of the ultrasound.
 Multinodular disease was representedby nodular colonic lesions and pseudokidney appearances, while the single-nodular Dapaong tumor had the appearance of an echo-free lumen surrounded by a defined but badly reflective wall.
 The ability to diagnose oesophagostomiasis via ultrasound can reduce the number of excessive invasive surgeries and put greater emphasis on chemotherapy.